-On October 14, 2014, the Court issued an Order authorizing a third interim distribution of \$0.60 to the Class A and Class I shareholders.
-This distribution also included the remaining Class Actions proceeds of approximately \$0.7 million.
+On October 14, 2014, the Court issued an Order authorizing a third interim distribution of \$0.60 per share to the Class A and Class I shareholders, or approximately \$8.6 million.
+Concurrent with the distribution, the Receiver also distributed the remaining Class Actions settlements proceeds of approximately \$0.7 million

 Mailings for the distribution took place in October and November 2014.
-As at September 30, 2016, the Receiver had paid out approximately \$7.6 million, or 88%, of the third interim distribution, however, there remains approximately \$1.0 million in unclaimed distributions.
+As at December 31, 2016, the Receiver had paid out approximately \$7.6 million, or 88%, of the third interim distribution and approximately \$0.6 million of the remaining Class Actions settlements.
+There remains approximately \$1.1 million in unclaimed distributions.